2015 Annual Security Report & Fire Safety Report

 Crime prevention programs are sponsored by various campus organizations throughout the year.
 University Police officials facilitate programs for student, parent, faculty, and new employee orientations, student organizations, community organizations, in addition to regular training for residence hall assistants.

-University Police offers Rape Aggression Defense System (RAD) training each semester.
+University Police offers Rape Aggression Defense (RAD) training each semester.
 RAD is a comprehensive course that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on defense training.
 Certified RAD instructors teach all courses provided.

 Additionally, University Police regularly offers training seminars on: (1) Recognizing and Preventing Violence on Campus; (2) Guidance for Surviving an Active Shooter Situation; and (3) Intimate Partner Violence and Stalking, the Impact on the Workplace.